-When researching your family tree, we get asked frequently if I should hire a genealogist near me or not.
+When researching your family tree, we get asked frequently if I should consider a genealogist for hire near me or not.
 If you want to find your family roots, the perfect way to do it is by hiring a professional genealogist near you as it will save you time.
-To hire a genealogist near me you normally do so when you have a challenge either with research, lack of the required skills or simply the time to research, it will be beneficial for you if you reached out for a professional to assist you.
+To hire a professional you normally do so when you have a challenge either with your research, lack of the required skills or simply don’t have the time to research.
+It will be beneficial for you if you reached out for a professional to assist you.

 As you know, genealogy is the study of families and the tracing of their lineages and history.
 Also called family history.
 A professional genealogist is a person who traces the history of people or family lineages.
 At some point in your research you’re going to need to hire a professional.

 The keys to finding a pro genealogist near you are similar to those applied when looking for any other professional.
-To start with, you need a general information on genealogists, what they do and their services, and are the located near me.
+To start with, you need a general information on the individual, what they do and their services, and are the located near me.

 Table of Contents